What HAZMAT Course Should I Take?

 - A person who labels or marks packages that are being transported, or signs the shipping papers for packages of hazardous materials to be transported.

 If you are going to be shipping hazmat internationally by air then you will also need some additional training.
-This training is the IATA Dangerous Goods Training and will certify you to ship internationally by air via FedEx, UPS, Etc. If you are going to be shipping hazmat both domestically and internationally by air then you will need both the DOT 49 CFR Training and the IATA Dangerous Goods Training.
+This training is the IATA Dangerous Goods Training and will certify you to ship internationally by air via FedEx, UPS, Etc. If you are going to be shipping hazmat both domestically and internationally by air then you will need both the DOT 49 CFR Training and the IATA Dangerous Goods Combined Training.
 We offer these as either hands on training, by webinar, or as an online course.
 Check out our course catalog for more information on the DOT Hazard Materials Course and the IATA DGR Training.

 - A person who labels or marks packages that are being shipped overseas by air

 - A person who signs the shipping papers for packages that are being shipped overseas by air

 - A person who ships hazmat by air domestically via FedEx (as they have stricter requirements than other carriers).